Jamie956/Jamie956.github.io/post/java.md

     e = new Manager(. . .); // OK, Manager can be used as well
     ```

-- In the Java programming language, object variables are polymorphic.
-A variable of type Employee can refer to an object of type Employee or to an object of any subclass of the Employee class (such as Manager, Executive, Secretary, and so on).
 - In this case, the variables staff[0] and boss refer to the same object.
 However, staff[0] is considered to be only an Employee object by the compiler

     ```java
     Manager boss = new Manager(. . .);
     Employee[] staff = new Employee[3];
     staff[0] = boss;

     boss.setBonus(5000); // OK
     //The declared type of staff[0] is Employee, and the setBonus method is not a method of the Employee class. staff[0].setBonus(5000); // Error